 This offense covers actions like urinating in public, masturbating in public, and streaking during a football game.
 However, as discussed in more detail below, the state might have difficulty proving the necessary intent under some of these circumstances.

 Have you been charged with Indecent Exposure?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 21.08 In 2023, the legislature updated this law by creating a felony enhancement that applies to people who are civilly committed as a “sexually violent predator.”